Andrek01/AlexaCamProxy4P3/README.md

 That`s it

+<a name="SetupC"/></a>
-### 3.)
-Setup with a official Domain or a DynDNS-Domain which allows you to create Sub-Domains and a working NameServer in your LAN
+### C. ) Setup with a official Domain or a DynDNS-Domain which allows you to create Sub-Domains and a working NameServer in your LAN

 You have to create a Sub-Domain.
 Create a certificate for the Sub-Domain.
-Copy the certifcate to the plugin folder (see section 1) You have to add the entries in your NameServer-config to point the new Sub-Domain to your smarthomeNG-machine.
+Copy the certifcate to the plugin folder (see section A) You have to add the entries in your NameServer-config to point the new Sub-Domain to your smarthomeNG-machine.

 <strong>++advantage :++</strong>